onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 - **FTPES_SIMS** - A comma-separated list of hostname:port for the FTP servers to generate ftpes file urls for.
 If not set MR sim will assume 'localhost:21'.
 Minimum 1 and maximum 5 host-port pairs can be given.
 - **SFTP_SIMS** - A comma-separated list of hostname:port for the FTP servers to generate sftp file urls for.
 If not set MR sim will assume 'localhost:1022'.
 Minimum 1 and maximum 5 host-port pairs can be given.
 - **HTTP_SIMS** - A comma-separated list of hostname:port for the HTTP servers to generate http file urls for.
 If not set MR sim will assume 'localhost:81'.
 Minimum 1 and maximum 5 host-port pairs can be given.
+- **HTTP_JWT_SIMS** - A comma-separated list of hostname:port for the HTTP servers (using JWT token for authentication) to generate http file urls for.
+If not set MR sim will assume 'localhost:32000'.
+Minimum 1 and maximum 5 host-port pairs can be given.
 - **HTTPS_SIMS** - A comma-separated list of hostname:port for the HTTPS servers (configured for client certificate authentication and basic authentication; certificates were obtained using CMPv2 server) to generate http file urls for.
 If not set MR sim will assume 'localhost:444'.
+Minimum 1 and maximum 5 host-port pairs can be given.
+- **HTTPS_JWT_SIMS** - A comma-separated list of hostname:port for the HTTPS servers (using JWT token for authentication) to generate http file urls for.
+If not set MR sim will assume 'localhost:32100'.
 Minimum 1 and maximum 5 host-port pairs can be given.
 - **HTTPS_SIMS_NO_AUTH** - A comma-separated list of hostname:port for the HTTPS servers with no autorization to generate http file urls for.
 If not set MR sim will assume 'localhost:8081'.
 Minimum 1 and maximum 5 host-port pairs can be given.
 - **NUM_FTP_SERVERS** - Number of FTP servers to use out of those specified in the envrioment variables above.
 The number shall be in the range 1-5.
 - **NUM_HTTP_SERVERS** - Number of HTTP/HTTPS/HTTPS with no authorization servers to use out of those specified in the envrioment variables above.
 The number shall be in the range 1-5.